ravendb/bootcamp/src/Unit-1/lesson1/README.md

 Step 1: Open the RavenDB Management Studio at `http://localhost:8080` Step 2: Open the Northwind Database
-Step 3: In the `Documents Tab`, explore all Northwind collection.
+Step 3: In the `Documents Tab`, explore all the collections.

 ## Great job!
 Onto Lesson 2!